nassir-malik/IOT-Pi3-Alexa-Automation/README.md

 1. Insert the sd card into Raspberry Pi 3 and boot and wit for 10 seconds

 1. Go to run & type "cmd" and type arp -a in command prompt.
-Look for "Physical Addres" that starts with b8-27\* & note the IP address. that is you Raspberry Pi3 IP address on your network.
+Look for "Physical Addres" that starts with b8-27\* & note the Internet Address.
+This is your Raspberry Pi3 IP address on your network.

   ![alt text](https://raw.githubusercontent.com/nassiramalik/IOT-Pi3-Alexa-Automation/master/images/pi3ipaddress.jpg)